passyaa/golang-sqlite/README.md

 ```

 ### 2. Build and Run the Containers
-This command :
+This command will build the Go application into a Docker image and start the application container.
 ```bash
 docker-compose up --build
 ```
-will build the Go application into a Docker image.
-Start a MySQL database container and initialize it with the necessary tables and sample data.
-Start the Go application container.

 ### 3. Verify the Setup
-Once the containers are up and running, you can verify the API by accessing the following endpoint in your browser or using a tool like Postman:
+Once the containers are up and running, you can verify the API by accessing the following endpoint in Postman and use Authorization with Basic Auth Username : spadmin & Password : admin

 1. Get all users: http://localhost:8080/users
 2. Get all groups: http://localhost:8080/groups

 ### 4. List API Endpoints
-You can Download Colletion Postman [Postman Collection](https://github.com/passyaa/GolangAppCURD/blob/main/golangApp_postman_collection.json)
+You can Download Colletion Postman [Postman Collection](https://github.com/passyaa/GolangAppCURD/blob/main/golangApp_postman_collection.json),
 Here are some of the available API endpoints:

 1. GET /users/:id - Fetch a single user by ID